top of page

 • Be ready to summarize at least one previous research project by outlining the objective, experimental strategy, major findings and significance.

-• Demonstrate that you have read at least a couple of the Lab's papers.
-Ask questions about anything in these papers that you want to better understand.
-If you are not sure which papers to choose, consult the ones linked here, depending on the topics you are interested in: plant reproduction, plant development, biomechanics, cell morphogenesis
+• Demonstrate that you have read at least a couple of the Lab's original research papers.
+Ask questions about anything in these papers that you wish to better understand.
+Depending on your interests, please choose among the papers linked here: plant reproduction, plant development, biomechanics, cell morphogenesis

-• Propose a rough concept of a possible research project you would like to work on.
+• Unless you respond to the advertisement for a concrete position with defined project, please propose a rough concept of a potential research project.
 This project must be aligned with the general research program in the Geitmann Lab.
 Explain which experimental techniques you would like to learn through this project.

 • Demonstrate that you looked into funding opportunities (see links above).